37cut/37cut.github.io/files/osu/readme.md

 <b>log</b>:
 <i>04-13-2026</i><br>
-there's one problem with my typing.
+there's one problem with my typing.<br>
 alt is kind hard to deal a pattern such as:<br>
 1| x xxx xxx xxxxx<br>
 2| xxxxx x xxxxx x